Criticism of the United Nations: Sri Lankan civil war failure

 A review of UN action during the final months of the Sri Lankan Civil War in 2009, in which tens of thousands of people were killed, criticized the UN leadership, United Nations Security Council and top UN officials in Sri Lanka.
 UN staff were afraid to publicize widespread killings, top UN leaders did not intervene and the 15-member Security Council did not give "clear" orders to protect civilians, said the report.

 The review, led by former UN official Charles Petrie, said senior UN staff in Sri Lanka were afraid to highlight deaths because they feared it would put at risk humanitarian access to the hundreds of thousands of civilians in the region.
 UN staff in Sri Lanka and New York failed to "confront" the government about obstacles to humanitarian assistance and were unwilling to "address government responsibility for attacks that were killing civilians."
 Rights groups have given a toll of up to 40,000 dead with most killed in army shelling.

 The report said UN headquarters' talks with the 193 member states "were heavily influenced by what it perceived member states wanted to hear, rather than what member states needed to know if they were to respond."
 Turning to the Security Council, the report said the body had been "deeply ambivalent" about putting Sri Lanka on its conflict agenda.

-Philippe Bolopion, UN director for Human Rights Watch, said the report highlighted a "dereliction of duty" and was "a call to action and reform for the entire UN system."
+Philippe Bolopion, UN director for Human Rights Watch (HRW), said the report highlighted a "dereliction of duty" and was "a call to action and reform for the entire UN system."

 Recognition of Taiwan

-In 1971, Republic of China (Taiwan) was forced to give up its seat at the UN to the People's Republic of China via United Nations General Assembly Resolution 2758.
+In 1971, the Republic of China on Taiwan was forced to give up its seat at the UN to the People's Republic of China (PRC) following United Nations General Assembly Resolution 2758.
 The self-governed island of 23 million was barred from the United Nations and affiliated bodies like the World Health Organization while its Olympic athletes are forced to compete under the banner of Chinese Taipei.
-The UN recognizes and abides by the One-China Policy, which states that there is only one China and Taiwan is part of it.
-This has created a diplomatic gap between Taiwan and the rest of the world because the People's Republic of China does not have de facto control of Taiwan.
+The UN recognizes the PRC as the sole legitimate government of China, and Taiwan as part of it.
+This has created a diplomatic gap between Taiwan and the rest of the world.
 Taiwan's United Nations Task Force director, Joanne Ou, has stated that "The United Nations talks about justice and human rights, yet they pretend we don't exist.
 It's humiliating, ridiculous and childish."